Thai confidence at 10-year low; floods hit more firms

 The central bank has slashed its economic growth forecast for this year to 2.6 percent from 4.1 percent and may have to cut it further if the flooding spreads right across Bangkok, which accounts for 41 percent of the country's gross domestic product.

-"We still cannot tell the exact damage, but it will be higher than 120 billion baht ($3.9 billion)," Deputy Governor Suchada Kirakul told reporters.
+"We still cannot tell the exact damage, but it will be higher than 120 billion baht (2.4 billion pounds)," Deputy Governor Suchada Kirakul told reporters.

 The UTTC put the damage at 300-400 billion baht and forecast economic growth of 1.5-2.5 percent this year.
 If rebuilding did not start quickly and Europe's debt crisis worsened, it may be just 0.5 percent, it said.